joelcorey/arrayMaker/README.md

 #arrayMaker

-I was having trouble with multi-dimensional arrays in Javascript.
-So I made this and had some fun with it.
+arrayMaker is a project I started to better understand multi-dimensional arrays in Javascript.
+The end goal here is to have a web application that allows for real time editing of an array.
+For now it will remain as a sort of semi-functional experiment.

-It creates a dynamic array that is then incorporated in to jQuery UI.
+It makes use of jQuery and jQueryUI.

-Feel free to use it!
+If you find it useful then feel free to use it!